cassiopeian/case-converter/README.md

  > Shall I compare thee to a summer's day?

  from "Sonnet XVIII" | William Shakespeare

+ > And it grew both day and night.
+ > Till it bore an apple bright.
+ > And my foe beheld it shine,
+ > And he knew that it was mine.

+ from "A Poison Tree" | William Blake